Skip to content

 Final Project

-1. As a mechanical engineer, I really enjoyed working on our “fab Buffer” group project for machine week and have decided to change my final project to improving our machine.
+1. I really enjoyed working on our “fab Buffer” group project for machine week and have decided to change my final project to improving our machine.
 Part of the motivation for changing to this project is that I’d like to use it as a springboard to develop a high school engineering curriculum on machine design.

-2. Here are some of my goals for the improved machine:
+2. Here are some of my ideas for the improved machine:

 1. Simplify the assembly of the design by improving the fit of some basic components with some spring loading of the wheels on the extrusion.